Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

 ## Table of Contents

 Introduction to the Islandora Webform module

 1. Basic capabilities

 2. Credits

 For Webform Managers

-3. Creating and configuring a new Islandora Webform 3b.
+3.1 Creating and configuring a new Islandora Webform

+3b.
 Enabling webforms on only certain objects [not written yet]

 4. Configuring Drupal accounts for the Islandora Webform module

 For End Users

 5. Submitting an Islandora Webform

 For Administrators

 6. Islandora Webform installation preliminaries

 7. Understanding the Islandora Simple Text content model

 8. Installing the Islandora Webform module

 9. Configuring permissions for the Islandora Webform module

 10. Configuring the Islandora Webform module’s XML Form

 11. Configuring the Drupal block of Islandora Webform submissions

-12. Upgrading from an earlier version of the Islandora Webform module.
+12. Upgrading from an earlier version of the Islandora Webform module

 Enhanced Development

-* 13. Uploading a file [not implemented yet]
+13. Uploading a file [not implemented yet]

-* 14. Search and retrieval of submissions [not written yet]
+14. Search and retrieval of submissions [not written yet]

 ## Warranty and Copyright